 When working on a branch, a typical workflow will eventually involve copying that work onto another branch, most often the

-master branch.
-In that case, you will apply all the same changes that you have made to the features and trees in that branch onto the features and trees in the
+master) branch.
+When that is the case, you will apply all the same changes that you have made to the features and trees in that branch onto the features and trees in the

 master branch, so the